How to Prevent a Leaky Basement

 Your house displaces a lot of water when it rains.
 If you do not have clean, free-flowing gutters and downspouts, that water will end up against the outside basement walls, finding every nook and cranny to seep into.

-Your downspouts should be extended away from the house as much as possible; a good rule of thumb being at least 6 feet away from the foundation.
-Extension is 99% of the battle.
+Your downspouts should be extended away from the house as much as possible; a good rule of thumb is at least 6 feet away from the foundation.
+An extension is 99% of the battle.
 Most folks who have water problems in their basement have it because of improper roof water management.

 Grading Around the House